 As an American or Green Card holder living in the UAE, taking care of your U.S. taxes can feel like a complicated task.
 Knowing which tax rules affect you and understanding your options is a lot to stay on top of.

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in the UAE.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

-What U.S. citizens living or working in the UAE should know
+What U.S. citizens working in the UAE should know about U.S. taxes

 For thousands of U.S. citizens working in the UAE, filing U.S. taxes comes with new considerations and questions: “Do I have additional information to report to the IRS?
 How do my Dubai financial accounts affect my filing?
 What options do I have to reduce my tax bill?
-How do I file U.S. taxes from the UAE?
+How do I file U.S. taxes from the UAE?"